toedter/spring-ai-mcp-demos/README.md

     - Go to [https://claude.ai/download](https://claude.ai/download)
     - Download the latest release for your operating system and extract it.
+    - Make sure to disable Web access in the settings of Claude Desktop.

 3. **Configure Claude Desktop**